Mother's Day Flowers May Be Hard To Come By This Year Due To Global Pandemic

-MIAMI (CBSMiami) — Mother’s Day is this Sunday and if sending flowers is on your to-do list, finding the perfect blooms may be a challenge.
+MIAMI (CBSMiami) — It’s Mother’s Day.
+And if looking for last-minute flowers was on your to-do list, finding the perfect blooms may be a challenge.

-Like so many other businesses, COVID is having an impact on the floral industry.READ MORE: Hemingway Look-Alike Contest Returns To Florida Keys
+Like so many other businesses, COVID is having an impact on the floral industry.READ MORE: 3 Rushed To Area Hospitals Following Shooting At Aventura Mall

 “With the growers and importers, we know product is tight and it started during COVID.
 Crops were pulled and there was no one to plant the crops,” says world-renowned floral artist Deborah De La Flor.